clearlinux/clear-linux-documentation/source/clear-linux/tutorials/azure.rst

    To sign in, use a web browser to open the page https://aka.ms/devicelogin and enter the code XXXXXXXXX to authenticate.

-Following the instructions, the website takes you too a MS Azure device login page and asks you to enter the generated code.
+Following the instructions, the website takes you to a MS Azure device login page and asks you to enter the generated code.
 Enter the code and the website changes to a browser screen to enter your existing Microsoft Azure credentials.
 Log in with your Azure account credentials.
 Once complete, the